dotnet/csharplang/proposals/dictionary-expressions.md

 ### Question: Types that support both collection and dictionary initialization

-We will support *key value pair elements* for C#12 collection expression target types.
-Which approach should we use for initialization for those types?
+C# 12 supports collection types where the element type is some `KeyValuePair<,>`, where the type has an applicable `Add()` method that takes a single argument.
+Which approach should we use for initialization if the type also includes an indexer?

 For example, consider a type like so: